divanvisagie/NARF/README.md

 ## Configuration

+The default configuration for the server is located in lib/config.json. if you want to pass a custom configuration to narf you should do so using narf.configure( config_JSON )

+eg:

+	narf.configure( require( './config' ) );

+or:

+	narf.configure({

+			"debug" : true,
+			"port" : 8081,
+			"auto_port_min" : 8000,
+			"auto_port_max" : 8100,

+			"https" : false,
+			"key_path" : "./key.pem",
+			"cert_path" : "./cert.pem",

+			"limit_post_size" : true,
+			"post_size_limit" : 1e6,
+			"url_selection" : true,
+			"default_return" : {

+				"result" : "succeeded"
+   		}
+	});

-Configuration for the server is located in lib/config.json, by defualt it covers the server port , a post body size limit and an option to remove the limit as well as a bool value to determine if the client should be able to select serverfunction via the url.
+By defualt it covers the server port , a post body size limit and an option to remove the limit as well as a bool value to determine if the client should be able to select serverfunction via the url.